Vladimir-Novick/DesktopWallpaperChanger-Linux/README.md

 Install.py is a simple python script that installs the wallpapper-changer.
 All images are stored in the "Home/Wallpappes" directory

-1) Make sure the script is executable by running : chmod +x install.py or check "Allow executing file as program"
+1) Once it’s downloaded, open your file manager and go to the download destination folder.
+Then right-click the "install.py" and select properties in the context menu.
+Next, select the Permissions tab and tick on Allow executing file as program.
    ![check permissions](/img/permissions.png)

-2) Run :  ./install.py
-  or
+2)Close the "install.py" Properties window, then right-click the "install.py" and
- - select istall.py from file browser and "Open With Outher Application" :
+  select "Open With Outher Application" in the context menu.
  ![run installer](/img/run_install.png)

 3) try run install.py again